yogthos/noir-exception/README.md

 the internals of the application to the user.
 The function will print the stacktrace to standard out by default.

-The function accepts two keyword arguments, maned `:log-fn`  and `:error-response`.
+The function accepts two keyword arguments, maned `:log`  and `:error-response`.
 The first allows providing a custom log function for the exceptions and the second can be used to supply a custom error response.